WHAT ARE NEWLY QUALIFIED NANNIES?

 - A dedicated NQN team at Norland will support both the NQNs and the families throughout the year with an assessment visit to the family home and regular phone and email contact.
 This will include an email progress check with the families at around 1 and 10 months.

 - At the end of the NQN year, the family and the NQN can discuss renewing the contract and moving onto a fully qualified Norland Nanny contract.
-It is recommended that this is discussed at the 8 month appraisal.
 Norland Agency will be available to provide support, including providing a draft contract.

-We are delighted you are interested in having a NQN.
+We are delighted you are interested in having an NQN.
 Please take your time to consider whether this would be a suitable childcare option for your family’s needs.

 If you would then like to register your position, please do so by completing theand providing the relevant documentation (as detailed on the form).